shabados/actions/README.md

 - [Publish Branch](publish-branch/): releases the current working directory as a release branch.
 - [Publish Docker](publish-docker/): Builds and publishes the supplied context to DockerHub and GitHub packages.
 - [Publish npm](publish-npm/): Publishes the current working directory to npm and GitHub packages.
-- [Publish Github](publish-github/): pushes any committed changes back to GitHub, creates a release, and uploads any supplied assets to the release.
+- [Publish Github](publish-github/): Creates a GitHub release, and uploads any supplied assets to the release.

 ## Usage